New York University: Student government

 The Student Government Assembly (SGA) is the governing student body at NYU.
+It consists of 75 voting members from subsidiary student government organs including the Student Senators Council (SSC) and the Presidents Council, who are elected from their respective individual undergraduate and graduate colleges.

 The SGA has been involved in controversial debates on campus, including a campus-wide ban on the sale of The Coca-Cola Company's products in 2005 to protest its refusal to investigate apparent human rights violations at their Colombian bottling plant and the Graduate Student Organizing Committee unionization in 2001 and subsequent strike in 2005.
 The Coke ban was lifted by the University Senate on February 5, 2009.
-SGA consists of 75 voting members from subsidiary student government organs including the Student Senators Council (SSC) and the Presidents Council, which are elected from their respective individual undergraduate and graduate colleges.

 In 2018, the structure of the university's student government was called into question by students through school newspapers and social media pages calling for "sweeping changes to its byzantine structure."
 Advocates claimed the structure of SGA failed to represent all students, wasted university funds and operated in an undemocratic manner.
 Opponents claimed that advocates were merely motivated by legislation supporting the BDS movement that was likely to pass.